-Glen Oak planning overlays
+Glen Oak flood map & planning overlays

 A planning-constraint profile of Glen Oak (Port Stephens, NSW) - 44.71 km², mapped from live council and state overlay data.
 This suburb is highly constrained.